cappuchinese/Intro-Java/src/week7_final_assignments/choice2_gff_query/Readme.md

      Creates a textual summary of the parsed file: names of molecules with annotations, types and counts of features.
   3. java -jar GffQuery.jar --infile  <INFILE> --fetch_type <TYPE>
      Returns a GFF3-type listing of all features of this type
-  4. java -jar GffQuery.jar --infile <INFILE> --fetch_type  <TYPE> --filter <SCORE, ORIENTATION OR MINIMUM LENGTH>
+  4. java -jar GffQuery.jar --infile <INFILE> --fetch_type  <TYPE> --filter <FILTER>
-     Returns a GFF3-type listing of all features of this type, but filtered according to the filter.
+     Returns a GFF3-type listing of all features of this type, but filtered according to the filter (see above).
-     If the fetch_type argument has the value "ALL", all feature types should be included.
-       * SCORE should be defined as a double (always with at leat one decimal place)
-       * ORIENTATION should be defined using a "+", "-" or "." character
-       * MINIMUM LENGTH should be defined using an integer
   5. java -jar GffQuery.jar --infile <INFILE> --fetch_children <PARENT ID>
-     Lists all children RECURSIVELY as GFF3-type listing that have the given Parent ID as ancestor (parent or parents parent!).
+     Returns a GFF3-type listing RECURSIVELY as GFF3-type listing that have the given Parent ID as ancestor (parent or parents parent!).
   6. java -jar GffQuery.jar --infile <INFILE> --fetch_region <COORDINATES>
+     Returns a GFF3-type listing of all features that lie completely between the given coordinates
-     Returns all features that lie completely between the given coordinates, as shown below
+  7. java -jar GffQuery.jar --infile <INFILE> --fetch_region <COORDINATES> --filter <FILTER> Returns a GFF3-type listing of all features that lie completely between the given coordinates, but with the given filter applied.
-  7. java -jar GffQuery.jar --infile <INFILE> --find_wildcard <WILDCARD STRING>
+  8. java -jar GffQuery.jar --infile <INFILE> --find_wildcard <WILDCARD STRING>
-     Lists all features that have the given wildrcard string in the Name attribute (part of field 9)
+     Lists all features that have the given wildrcard string (a regex string) in the Name attribute (part of field 9)

 Use case 2 example: